arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ![Choose role of a member](assets/choose-role.png)

-***Note: By default the member who has activated the plan and created the class-space is set as Admin.
-It is possible to have multiple Admins with same permissions.
+***Note: By default the member who has activated the plan and created the class-space is set as admin.
+It is possible to have multiple admins with same permissions.
 The admin has full control of the rights/permissions each user has in a shared space.***

 The list of supported roles and corresponding permissions can be found here: https://cloud.arduino.cc/home/roles-permissions